Severe storms likely in the Southeast on Tuesday

 South Mississippi could see some of these strong to severe storms

 South Mississippi (WLOX) - Spring has begun, and that means we’re getting into severe weather season in the Southeast.
 On Tuesday, there is a significant risk for severe storms across parts of Louisiana and Mississippi.
 While the highest risk for severe weather is in Central Mississippi and Louisiana, there could be some strong to severe storms along the Mississippi Coast.
 Damaging wind gusts, tornadoes, and large hail will all be possible.
-Most of South Mississippi is under a Level 3 risk for severe weather.
-This means we could see numerous strong to severe storms on Tuesday.
+Most of South Mississippi is under a Level 3 and Level 4 risk for severe weather.
+This means we could see numerous strong to severe storms.
+A Tornado Watch has been issued for all of South Mississippi.

+A low pressure system will be strengthening on Tuesday, and it will bring a cold front along with it.
+Warm and humid air will move in ahead of this front.
+This will provide storms with plenty of instability.
+It’s also going to be windy ahead of this system.
+Gusts up to 40 MPH are possible from the south and southeast.
+A Wind Advisory is in effect through Tuesday afternoon.
+This strong wind could also cause some minor coastal flooding, and a Coastal Flood Advisory will also be in effect on Tuesday.

 All modes of severe weather will be possible on Tuesday.
 We’ll have to watch out for gusts over 60 MPH, a few tornadoes, and large hail.
 Heavy rain is also possible, and many of us will pick up 1-3″ of rain by the end of Tuesday.
 We’ll have the latest updates on our severe weather risk online and on-air, so keep checking back for updates.